rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

 ## {{ page.chapter }}.3.
 Iterator-specific Manipulation

 ### {{ page.chapter }}.3.1.
 Finite Iterator vs. Infinite Iterator

 Iterators that generate a limited numer of elements are called Finite Iterator.
-An iterator `0..5` is a representative one that you can know in advance would generate 6 elements.
+An iterator `0..5` is a representative one that is definitely expected to generate 6 elements.
 It's possible that you convert a Finite Iterator into a list.

 Iterators that generate elements indefinitely